-- Address explicitly the groundbreaking nature of the project (what is the core novelty?) and its potential impact both the "immediate" impact on your field/other fields as well as your more longterm vision (5-10 years or beyond); showing how the ERC Grant will enable you to build a new research field. - It should be evident for reviewers that your approach is really novel, original, and timely.
-Thus it should not come across as an incremental "extension" of (your) previous research.
+- Address explicitly the groundbreaking nature of the project (what is the core novelty?) and its potential impact.
+Both the anticipated impact of the project on your field/other fields as well as your more long-term research vision (5-10 years or beyond) should be presented.
+This will support the message that the ERC Grant will enable you to establish a new research field. - It should be evident for reviewers that your approach is really novel, original, and timely.
+It should not come across as an incremental "extension" of (your) previous research.
 Explain the unique features and the advantages of your approach compared to competing approaches.